 Liverpool entertain Manchester City in the first-leg of the Champions League quarter-final on Wednesday night.
-The Reds are the only club to have inflicted a defeat on City in this season’s Premier League, and they will be aiming for a repeat performance prior to next week’s away leg at the Etihad Stadium.
+The Reds are the only club to have inflicted a defeat on City in this season’s competition, and they will be aiming for a repeat performance prior to next week’s away leg at the Etihad Stadium.

 Liverpool succumbed to a 2-1 defeat at the hands of Manchester United earlier last month, but they have since returned to winning ways with back-to-back victories over Watford and Crystal Palace.
 Mohamed Salah has been the standout performer during this period with five goals including a stupendous quadruple against the Hornets.

 On the contrary, the Citizens’s previous defeat came in the form of a shock 1-0 loss to Wigan Athletic in the FA Cup fifth round.
 Since then, they have won seven straight matches including the 3-0 win over Arsenal in the League Cup final.
 The Mancunian outfit have the opportunity of sealing the Premier League title this weekend with a victory over arch-rivals Manchester United.